Haninbal/Math435-project/README.md

-the output is a spreadsheet to look like x, y, z, distance, "k"
+the output is a spreadsheet to look like x, y, z, distance, theta

-x, y, z are the euclidean coordinates distance is the distance from the previous points ("n/a" if not applicable) k is the number from [0, n) that was queried into the circle.
+x, y, z are the euclidean coordinates distance is the distance from the previous points ("n/a" if not applicable) theta is the angle (in radians) that was used on the circle

 to run for multiple curves: